Namibia

 Namibia’s population is 2.6 million with just 3.1 persons per square kilometre.
 Its very mixed population is formed from tribal ancestry, Damara minorities, nomadic San Bushmen and German colonisation.
 This in itself makes up for a country full of diverse cultures.

-The official language is English making it extremely easy for all us Anglophones too!
+Furthermore, the official language is English making it extremely easy for all us Anglophones too!

 In Namibia, you will wake up to stunning sunrises and close your day with spectacular sunsets.
 All this, before going to bed with a sky so dark that the sky is filled with endless twinkling stars.
 You can see the Milky Way stretching from horizon to horizon.